Serving West Palm Beach, Boca Raton, Port St. Lucie and South Florida 561-658-1789

 Final Hearing

 If you and your spouse cannot settle your case, the proceedings will need to go to trial.
 Your divorce attorney will represent your rights and interests in front of a judge by presenting evidence and cross-examining any witnesses that take the stand.
-As soon as the trial has concluded, the judge will make a final decision, and if you feel the decision is unfair, you can appeal and request a new hearing.
+Once the trial has concluded, the judge will make a final decision, and if you feel the decision is unfair, you can appeal and request a new hearing.

 We’re committed to Getting the Best Possible Outcome For Your Divorce